 Unfair Dismissal – Is it worth it Find out!

-Other factors are numerous: revenge, principal, stress of lodging the claim, focusing on getting another job, I was sacked for no good reason, i have to do something.
-There is allot to consider
+Other factors are numerous: Revenge.
+Running the claim on principal.
+Stress of lodging the claim.
+Focusing on getting another job.
+I was sacked for no good reason, i have to do something.
+There is allot to consider.

 Any questions regarding “Unfair Dismissal – Is it worth it?
 Find out!”, give us a call.
 We are A Whole New Approach P/L. We are not employment lawyers, or a government agency, we are independent workplace advisors.
 Acknowledged leaders in advocacy work, representation and research.
 Experts on all matters relating to the workplace.

 Any Fair work Australia and Fair work Commission matters, termination of employment, including being sacked (dismissed), general protections, workplace investigations.
 Any diversity in he workplace issues, probation period issues, forced to resign, workers rights, we are happy to hear from you.
 We work in all states, including Victoria, NSW, QLD, Tas, SA, WA, NT.